wp-plugins/wordpress-dashboard-twitter/readme.txt

 [vimeo http://vimeo.com/5734274]

 **Note:** The plugin requires at least WordPress 2.7 and PHP 5 in order to run.
+The openSSL module is mandatory, too.

 **At a glance:**